phorton1/Arduino-libraries-myIOT/docs/basics.md

 Note that this table is completely **const** and resides entirely in ESP32 flash memory, and does not take up any precious RAM!

-We start by providing an overriding defition for the initial device name.
+We start by providing an overriding defition for the initial DEVICE_NAME.
-This definition, because it has the same ID as a base class member, will override the definiton there, and thus end up as the value used within the base class.
-As in the base class, with VALUE_STYLE_REQUIRED we force the user to provide a value for this string.
+This definition, because it has the same ID as a base class member, will override the definiton there.
+As in the base class, we use VALUE_STYLE_REQUIRED to force the user to provide a value for this string.
 It cannot be blank.

+This name shows up as the AP (Access Point) name for the device, as well as the title of the HTML page in the WebUI, and can be later modified by the user if they wish.

 We then define two values, one that is not saved persistently (VALUE_STORE_TOPIC) and one that is (VALUE_STORE_PREF), for the ONBOARD_LED and the DEMO_MODE booleans, respectively.